6 Times Bad Bunny Made a Powerful Statement With His Music Videos

 "Si Veo a Tu Mamá"

 Bad Bunny shines a light on mental health as the clip starts off with a man attempting suicide.
-The track then dives into the realities of depression and shows viewers that it's OK to be in tune with your emotions even if you are a man.
+The track then dives into the realities of depression and shows viewers that it's OK to be in tune with your emotions even if you're a man.

 "Yo Perreo Sola"